International

 Executive Power

-The Chinese executive is supervised by the State Council (collegial body equipped with important powers and appointed by the National People's Congress) under which are Government commissions, ministries and other organisations with the rank of a ministry.
+The Chinese executive is supervised by the State Council (a collegial body equipped with important powers and appointed by the National People's Congress) under which are Government commissions, ministries and other organisations with the rank of a ministry.
 According to the Constitution, the Council is 'the Supreme Administrative Body' of the Chinese Government, even if the majority of important measures are decided by the Political Bureau of the Chinese Communist Party (CCP).
 The Council thus plays an important role in the economic domain.

 The president is the head of state and is elected by the National People's Assembly.
 In general, he is also the general secretary of the Communist Party.
 He represents China in international institutions.
 The prime minister directs and controls government action, assisted by four deputy prime ministers.
 The State Council also includes 5 state councillors, who, like deputy prime ministers, have jurisdiction over several ministerial departments or commissions.
 The Secretary General of the Government is also a member of the State Council.